-The work presented in this paper utilized our prior results to develop novel control structure design principles for integrated plants featuring multiple time scale dynamics.
-Specifically, the concept of self-optimizing control was employed to identify the variables that must be controlled in order to achieve acceptable economic performance during plant operation.
+This work utilized our prior results to develop novel control structure design principles for integrated plants featuring multiple time scale dynamics.
+Specifically, our concept of self-optimizing control was employed to identify the variables that must be controlled in order to achieve acceptable economic performance during plant operation.
 This approach does not, however, provide guidelines on control structure design and control loop tuning.
-We therefore relied on our previously introduced singular perturbation-based analysis and control framework, which accounts for the time scale separation present in the open loop dynamics of integrated plants, to identify the available controlled and manipulated variables in each time scale.
+We, therefore, relied on our previously introduced singular perturbation-based analysis and control framework, which accounts for the time scale separation present in the open loop dynamics of integrated plants, to identify the available controlled and manipulated variables in each time scale.

 Using a prototype reactor-separator process, we successfully demonstrated the development and implementation of a controller design procedure that merges the aforementioned concepts, thereby accounting for both economic optimality and dynamic performance.
-Numerical simulation results indicated that the resulting controller exhibited very good transient response characteristics, while maintaining the parameters of the system within the desired economic performance envelope.
+Numerical simulation results indicated that the resulting control system exhibited very good transient response characteristics, while maintaining the parameters of the system within the desired economic performance envelope.